Knotted protein: Other topologically complex structures in proteins

-First discoveries
+Discovery

 Marc L. Mansfield proposed in 1994, that there can be knots in proteins.
 He gave unknot scores to proteins by constructing a sphere centered at the center of mass of the alpha carbons of the backbone, with a radius twice the distance between the center of mass and the Calpha that is the farthest away from the center of mass, and by sampling two random points on the surface of the sphere.
 He connected the two points by tracing a geodesic on the surface of the sphere (arcs of great circles), and then connected each end of the protein chain with one of these points.
 Repeating this procedure a 100 times and counting the times where the knot is destroyed in the mathematical sense yields the unknot score.
 Human carbonic anhydrase was identified to have a low unknot score (22).
 Upon visually inspecting the structure, it was seen that the knot was shallow, meaning that the removal of a few residues from either end destroys the knot.

 In 2000, William R. Taylor identified a deep knot in acetohydroxy acid isomeroreductase (PDB ID: 1YVE), by using an algorithm that smooths protein chains and makes knots more visible.
 The algorithm keeps both termini fixed, and iteratively assigns to the coordinates of each residue the average of the coordinates of the neighboring residues.
 It has to be made sure that the chains do not pass through each other, otherwise the crossings and therefore the knot might get destroyed.
 If there is no knot, the algorithm eventually produces a straight line that joins both termini.